Entrepreneur Work Visa

 - Evidence that the funds and/or assets you intend to use for your capital investment are owned by you and earned lawfully.

 - Be awarded at least 120 points on New Zealand’s Immigration point scale.
 Points are determined by age, capital investment, business experience, benefits of the business to New Zealand and the location of the business.

-- Business Plan, detailing: the industry, the location, evidence of any claims made about points scale, evidence of enough funds to finance the business, detail whether start a new business or purchase new one, financial forecasts, business track record, environment and market and information explaining how your business will meet at least one of the business characteristics identified in the Entrepreneur Work policy objective.
+- Business Plan, detailing: the industry, the location, evidence of any claims made about points scale, evidence of enough funds to finance the business, detail whether starting a new business or purchasing a new one, financial forecasts, business track record, environment and market and information explaining how your business will meet at least one of the business characteristics identified in the Entrepreneur Work policy objective.

 - Have a chest x-ray and a medical examination as proof of your good health.

 - Good character, not pose a security risk and not threaten New Zealand’s international reputation.

 - Fit and proper person: all businesses you have influence over must have complied with all immigration, employment and taxation laws.
 You must have never been investigated by the Serious Fraud Office or the New Zealand police for any offense resulting from business dealings, you must have no convictions for an offense involving dishonesty and have never been involved in business fraud or financial impropriety.

 - Evidence of an acceptable English language test result or evidence you have an English-speaking background, or evidence you're a competent user of English for other reasons.
 Dependents must also fulfill this requirement.